 Sometimes this academic struggle is a reflection of other behavioral issues, poor effort, or a curriculum ill-suited to their learning style.
 We work closely with each child to help them achieve academic success.
 Our goal is to meet the child “where they are at” in their academic journey and instill an interest in growth and development.

-Wilderness Therapy
+Wilderness Therapy For Kids

-Wilderness therapy can be a powerful tool for healing for middle school students.
-Being in nature presents a sense of connectedness, purpose, and belonging.
-In wilderness therapy programs, students spend time reflecting on past choices, exploring future possibilities, and discovering the lessons only nature can teach.
 While the wilderness provides many unexpected opportunities for learning and growth, the natural consequences of negative and positive behavior are very predictable.
 Rather than trying to reward or punish individuals for their behaviors, nature teaches powerful and life-changing lessons absent any judgment.
-Over time students in our wilderness therapy programs begin to understand these consequences and take ownership of their actions, leading to greater autonomy and long-term success.
+Over time, students in our wilderness therapy programs begin to understand these consequences and take ownership of their actions, leading to greater autonomy and long-term success.

 Learning is far more effective in the wilderness.
 As struggles are encountered, Trails’ trained staff are there to help direct the process and offer insights to students that may not think of on their own.
-Furthermore, learning alongside peers creates a shared challenge, offering additional learning benefits, support and the opportunity to practice positive social skills.
+Furthermore, learning alongside peers creates a shared challenge, offering additional learning benefits, support and the opportunity for younger children to practice positive social skills.
 These same skills seamlessly translate into other group settings, such as the classroom or family unit.

-Spending time in nature can also be beneficial for middle schooler’s mental and physical health as well.
-Regular exercise can help to alleviate the symptoms of anxiety and depression, dramatically improve self-esteem, and encourage an overall positive outlook.
 For this reason, outdoor exercise is a daily part of Trails Carolina wilderness therapy programs.
 While at Trails, students enjoy hikes, equine activities, yoga, and a variety of experiential activities.
 Trails students push their physical limits while they learn about themselves and gain increased confidence

 Trails Carolina Can Help